Hendrix-CS/csci285/exams/exam1.md

 1. (**5 points**) Display the minimum, maximum, and average (mean) values of `age` and `income`.

-2. (**10 points**) Draw two histograms, using seaborn, in order to show that your data is normally distributed.
+2. (**10 points**) Draw two histograms, using plotnine, in order to show that your data is normally distributed.
 Make sure that your axes are labeled and that you set a title for each chart.
-Increase the size and aspect ratio to improve visibility.

-3. (**10 points**) Draw a scatter plot, using seaborn, that plots age vs. income.
+3. (**10 points**) Draw a scatter plot, using plotnine, that plots age vs. income.
 Make sure that your axes are labeled and that you set a title.
-Increase the size and aspect ratio to improve visibility.

 4. (**10 points**) Create a new column on your data frame, called `sector`, that contains one of four values: "jazz", "puck", "camp", and "flub".
 Draw another scatter plot similar to one you created in (3) except that "sector" is displayed using color.
 > Assign "jazz" if age > 25 and income > 35k